columbia/pickleball/evaluation/README.md

 **Expected results**:

 This outputs the same LaTeX table as before, but this time the last column should match the WOUp column in Table 1, indicating number of models that the Weights-Only Unpickler successfully loaded.

 This concludes the reproduction of Table 1 of our results.

 ### 6. Enforce policies while loading malicious models

-**Note:** this step will attempt to load malicious models.
+**!!WARNING!!** this step will attempt to load malicious models.
 The `RQ1-blocking.sh` script will start a docker container, and all models will be loaded in the container.
-If additional protection is desired, you may create a virtual machine.
+If additional protection is desired, you may create a virtual machine to execute this script.

-**Command** (approximately 10 minutes):
+**Command** (~10 min.):

 ```sh
 $ ./RQ1-blocking.sh